ashlessscythe/timeoff-alien/README.md

    - Easy setup for development
    - Includes optional Adminer for database management
    - Configure using DB\_\* variables in .env
+   - Optional: there's a helper script ./start-psql.sh to start a local docker psql separately

 Choose the option that best fits your needs.
 For development, the local database option provides a simpler setup.
 For production, an external database offers better reliability and features.